Market share figures often look impressive. There are times when market share matters in technology.

 That’s right, Apple with just 11.7 percent share of phone sales accounts for around 80 percent of app sales.

-In an open and competitive phone market there is no monopoly on branding and status symbols.
+Yet in an open and competitive phone market there is no monopoly on branding and status symbols.
 Plenty of people think Samsung is a prestige brand.
-Yet Samsung can’t convince customers to pay an Apple-like premium.
+Yet Samsung still can’t convince customers to pay an Apple-like premium.

 Meaningless market share

-It makes sense to talk about Samsung’s share of the Android smartphone market.
+It makes sense to talk about Samsung’s share of Android phone sales.
 Market share discussions comparing Apple and Samsung have less value.
+The two operate in distinct markets.
+There’s little customer traffic between Android and iOS.

-Talk of Android’s 80+ percent share of the smartphone market is largely meaningless.
+Talk of Android’s 80 plus percent share of the smartphone market is largely meaningless.
 It is a red herring sending people’s thoughts off in the wrong direction and making faulty ‘common sense’ conclusions that have little link to reality.